Self-similar growth-fragmentations as scaling limits of Markov branching processes: Assumptions and results

 (that is, the family of particles at a given time is always ranked in the non-increasing order). \end{thm} \begin{thm}{thm:Grothendieck} Suppose \labelcref{assump:H1,assump:H2,assump:H3}, and $\Pb>\Si$.
 Then we can fix a freezing threshold~$\Ba$ sufficiently large so that there is the convergence in distribution

-in the Gromov--Hausdorff topology, where~$\FTL$ is the random compact real tree related to~$\GFL$'s genealogy. \end{thm}
+in the Gromov--Hausdorff topology, where~$\FTL$ is the random compact real tree that represents the genealogy of~$\GFL$. \end{thm}

-\paragraph{Description of the limits.} As explained in the \hyperref[sec:Newton]{Introduction}, the process~$\CeL$ portrays the size of particles in the self-similar growth-fragmentation process~$\GFL\defeq(\GFL(t)\colon t\ge0)$, whose construction we briefly recall (referring to~\cite{Bertoin17,Curien16} for more details): The Eve particle~$\CeL_\es$ is distributed like~$\CeL$.
-We rank the negative jumps of a particle~$\CeL_u$ in the decreasing order of their absolute sizes (and chronologically in case of ex aequo).
-When this particle makes its~$j$\textsuperscript{th} negative jump, say with size $-y<0$, then a daughter particle~$\CeL_{uj}$ is born at this time and evolves, independently of its siblings, according to the law of~$\CeL$ started from~$y$.
+\paragraph{Description of the limits.} As explained in the \hyperref[sec:Newton]{Introduction}, the process~$\CeL$ portrays the size of particles in the self-similar growth-fragmentation process~$\GFL\defeq(\GFL(t)\colon t\ge0)$, whose construction we briefly recall (referring to~\cite{Bertoin17,Curien18} for more details): The Eve particle~$\CeL_\es$ is distributed like~$\CeL$.
+We rank the negative jumps of a particle~$\CeL_u$ in the decreasing order of their absolute sizes (and chronologically in case of \fgn{ex aequo}).
+When this particle makes its~$j$\textsuperscript{th} negative jump, say with size $-y_j<0$, then a daughter particle~$\CeL_{uj}$ is born at this time and evolves, independently of its siblings, according to the law of~$\CeL$ started from~$y_j$.
 (Recall that~$\CeL$ is eventually absorbed at~$0$, so we can indeed rank the negative jumps in this way; for definiteness, we set~$\BtL_{uj}\defeq\infty$ and~$\CeL_{uj}\equiveq0$ if~$\CeL_u$ makes less than~$j$ negative jumps during its lifetime.)
-Particles are here labeled on the Harris--Ulam tree~$\HT$, the set of finite words over~$\NN$.
+Particles are here labeled on the Ulam--Harris tree~$\HT=\bigcup_{n=0}^\infty\NN^n$, the set of finite words over~$\NN$, where $\NN^0=\{\es\}$ is reduced to the root of the tree, and a vertex $u\defeq(u_1,u_2,\ldots,u_k)\in\HT$, at generation $|u|\defeq k$, has $uj\defeq(u_1,u_2,\ldots,u_k,j)$ as $j$-th descendent.
 Write~$\BtL_u$ for the birth time of~$\CeL_u$.
 Then

-After~\cite{Bertoin17,Curien16}, this process is self-similar with index~$-\Si$.
+After~\cite{Bertoin17,Curien18}, this process is self-similar with index~$-\Si$.
 Roughly speaking, this means that a particle with size~$x>0$ evolves $x^{-\Si}$ times ``faster'' than a particle with size~$1$.
 Since here~$-\Si<0$, there is the snowball effect that particles get rapidly absorbed toward~$0$ as time passes, and it has been shown \cite[Corollary~3]{Bertoin17} that such a growth-fragmentation becomes eventually extinct, namely that $\EtL\defeq\inf\{t\ge0\colon\GFL(t)=\emptyset\}$ is almost surely finite.